Steven Mnuchin Says NFL Players Can 'Do Free Speech On Their Own Time'

 Trump on Saturday morning responded with a series of tweets restating his anger with the players and “disinviting” Curry.

 The Warriors subsequently announced they would not be visiting the White House, because they interpreted Trump’s statement as rescinding the entire team’s invitation.
-The backlash from the sports world has since grown and has become louder, with everybody from college football coaches to NFL owners ― including one Trump has long called a friend ― speaking out against Trump’s comments.
+The backlash from the sports world has since grown, with everybody from college football coaches to NFL owners ― including one Trump has long called a friend ― speaking out against Trump’s comments.

 On Sunday, Mnuchin said he agreed with the president.